ahungry/com.ahungry.crypt.aws4/README.md

 which could then be passed into an HTTPS client and used to interact with AWS.

+# Notes

+Dynamic header signing is not implemented - the only headers that will be signed are the minimum required (host and x-amz-date).

+The AWS website has documentation for the various endpoint inputs towards the bottom of their docs - if constructing an SDK or interacting with AWS manually, the headers you send must match the headers shown in the example exactly (including custom Content-Type of some x-amz-json-1.1) - even the 1.1 must match or you'll get obscure errors if using 1.0 on an endpoint not explicitly documenting it as such.

+Also, while many GET endpoints will use request-parameters (querystring path), most POST endpoints will just expect that to be empty - and some of the AWS names are quite confusing - SecretsManager uses GetSecretValue, but despite the name and action performed, requires a POST with a content body definining the SecretId key/value combo.

 # Copyright

 Copyright (c) 2021 Matthew Carter <m@ahungry.com>